Edgar Cayce: Relationship with Wesley Ketchum

-Wesley Harrington Ketchum.
-Ketchum was born in Lisbon, Ohio on November 11, 1878, to Saunders C. Ketchum and Bertha Bennett, and was the oldest of seven children.
+Wesley Harrington Ketchum was born in Lisbon, Ohio, on November 11, 1878, to Saunders C. Ketchum and Bertha Bennett and was the oldest of seven children.
 He graduated from the Cleveland College of Homeopathic Medicine in 1904, and practiced medicine in Hopkinsville, Kentucky until 1912.
-Ketchum went to Honolulu, Hawaii via San Francisco in 1913, and opened a new practice.
+Ketchum went to Honolulu, Hawaii via San Francisco in 1913 and opened a new practice.
 He returned to California in 1918 and established an office in Palo Alto, practicing there until the 1950s.
-Ketchum retired to southern California around 1963, settling in San Marino (near Pasadena).
+Ketchum retired to southern California around 1963, settling in San Marino.
 In 1964, Ketchum wrote The Discovery of Edgar Cayce, published by the A.R.E.
 Press.
-He died on November 28, 1968, in Canoga Park.

-Wesley Harrington Ketchum was a homeopath who worked with Cayce from 1910 to 1912.
-Cayce found work at the H. P. Tresslar photography firm.
+Ketchum was a homeopath who worked with Cayce from 1910 to 1912.
+After declaring bankruptcy, Cayce found work at the H. P. Tresslar photography firm.